When is the next full moon in the UK: the 2025 full moon calendar

 Today, for each of the Full Moons, there are simple home rituals that are a distant reflection of those Indian rituals.
 Also, their names are often found in literature and can be both book titles and indicators that determine the time of action.
 Let’s find out these names and what they mean.

-What are the names of the Full Moons for the year 2023?
+What are the names of the Full Moons?

 all full moon names